 Blackboard is the primary source for all course information.
 Students need to access Blackboard daily.
-Students should take Blackboard Quizzes and Unit Tests using a laptop or desktop computer, not using an application (app) on a Smartphone.
-Specific course materials available on Blackboard will include: messages and announcements from the instructor, official quizzes with deadlines, online tests and assignments, changes to the course schedule, study aids, slides and recordings from PowerPoint lectures and laboratory demonstrations, simulated laboratory exercises, absence records, grades on assignments and tests, etc.
+Students should take Blackboard Quizzes and Unit Tests using a laptop or desktop computer, not using the Blackboard application (app) on a Smartphone.
+Specific course materials available on Blackboard will include: announcements from the instructor, official quizzes with deadlines, online tests and assignments with deadlines, changes to the course schedule, study aids, slides and recordings from PowerPoint lectures and laboratory demonstrations, simulated laboratory exercises, grades on assignments and tests, etc.